elastic/connectors/docs/reference/opentext_documentum.md

 This connector is available as a self-managed connector client.
 To use this connector, satisfy all [connector client requirements](https://www.elastic.co/guide/en/enterprise-search/master/build-connector.html).

-This connector is an **tech preview connector** and is subject to change.
+This connector is a **tech preview connector** and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.

 ## Usage